David-UniNA/OMICSdataPIPELINE/README.md

 5. open Sequence Read Archive, which provide us with all information of the experiment run (https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR7591172&display=metadata).
 ![image](https://github.com/user-attachments/assets/f3826c62-1832-453c-95c4-e25e65acf592)

-### Once we found the SRA run we are interested in we use the [SRA toolkit](https://github.com/ncbi/sra-tools) to dowload the fastq file of the experiment using the following command
+### Once we found the SRA run we are interested in we use the [SRA toolkit](https://github.com/ncbi/sra-tools) to download the fastq file of the experiment using the following command
 ```
 fastq-dump –split-files SRA_RUN
 ```